Adobe-Marketing-Cloud/reactor-user-docs/getting-started/mobile.md

 1. Create an adapter.
 2. Create a dev environment by using the adapter you created.
-3. Deploy the embed code from your dev environment to your dev test site.
+3. Copy the configuration code snippets from your dev environment to initialize the SDK in your development app.
 4. Create a library and assign it to the dev environment you created.
 5. Build your library.